30 green jobs that can help fight climate change

 Public green space maintenance

 Public green space maintenance includes everything from botanist surveys of all the plants in New York City to snowplows clearing the paths of Central Park after a blizzard.
 Some of these maintenance jobs are entry-level, while others require specialized training in areas such as plumbing and horticulture.
-In addition, green space maintenance can be permanent or flexible: The National Parks Service offers seasonal park ranger opportunities for those who want to spend a summer hiking.
+In addition, green space maintenance can be permanent or flexible: The National Parks Service offers seasonal park ranger opportunities for those who want to spend a summer in nature.

 Renewable energy systems installation: solar, wind, and geothermal